hypre-space/hypredrive/docs/usrman-src/interfaces_fortran.rst

       call MPI_Finalize(ierr)
    end program driver

-MPI communicators are passed as Fortran MPI handles and converted to C communicators inside the binding.
+The binding accepts MPI communicators as Fortran handles and converts them to C communicators.
 The examples use ``mpif.h`` instead of ``use mpi`` for compatibility with MPI installations whose ``mpi.mod`` was built by another Fortran compiler.